 If you sustain injuries because of a defect, the medical expenses add up quickly.
 Depending on how severe the injuries are and how long you need to stay in the hospital, these costs can be pretty high.
 Your lawyer will try to ensure coverage for all expenses, such as ambulance rides, doctor appointments and medications.

-When you’re unable to work because of your injuries, your attorney will seek compensation for any lost wages from the defendants.
+When you’re unable to work because of your injuries, your accident injury attorney will seek compensation for any lost wages from the defendants.
 This amount is typically calculated based on an average weekly take-home pay multiplied by the number of weeks it takes for you to recover or get back to work.
 It may also include salary for missed days with a reduced rate if needed.

 Pain and Suffering